 Indian Shares Extend Losses For Third Day

-(RTTNews) - Indian shares ended lower on Wednesday, with key benchmark indexes extending losses for a third straight session as bond yields surged ahead of the Federal Reserve's interest-rate decision later in the day.
+(RTTNews) - Indian shares ended lower for a third consecutive session on Wednesday after overnight data indicated a continued cooling in the U.S. labor market.

-The dollar held steady near a one-week high and the yield on the U.S. 10-year Treasury note hovered near 4.2 percent, its highest level in three months in the run-up to the Fed announcement.
+Uncertainty over a trade deal with the United States, continued foreign outflows and higher oil prices also dented sentiment.

-The Federal Reserve is widely expected to lower interest rates by another quarter point later today, but there is considerable uncertainty about the longer-term outlook for rates.
+On the positive side, the Indian rupee rebounded to 89.81 levels against the U.S. dollar after a reported RBI action.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!